 Q: You gather people on a regular basis to play basketball and watch movies together.
 What is the deal with that?

 Movies are the same deal, just a different crowd.
-Another idea borrowed from my parents, movie and discussion nights have become a monthly staple in our house.
-We have people from many different walks of life who gladly come together to share the mutual joy of watching a film and taking time to think deeply about what it might say about us as humans.
+Another idea borrowed from my parents, movie-and-discussion-nights have become a monthly staple in our house.
+People from many different walks of life come together in our living room to share the mutual joy of watching a film and taking time to think deeply about what it might say about us as humans.

-If you’re ever in Charlottesville, bring your basketball shoes and an appetite for popcorn and come on over!
+If you’re ever in Charlottesville, bring your basketball shoes and your appetite for popcorn and come on over!